Design Elegant APIs with the Fluent Interface Pattern in Python

 Syntax Notes: The Power of return self

-The central syntax element for any is the return self statement within methods.
+The central syntax element for any Fluent Interface is the return self statement within methods.
 This simple addition ensures that after a method executes, the object itself is returned, allowing subsequent methods to be called on the same object instance.
 This forms the chain.
 Without return self, the method would either return None (for methods that modify state but don't explicitly return a value) or some other data, breaking the chain.

 Practical Examples: Beyond Animation